storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

     SQLitePluginTransaction::executeSql = (sql, values, success, error) ->

+      if @finalized
+        throw {message: 'InvalidStateError: DOM Exception 11: This transaction is already finalized.
+Transactions are committed after its success or failure handlers are called.
+If you are using a Promise to handle callbacks, be aware that implementations following the A+ standard adhere to run-to-completion semantics and so Promise resolution occurs on a subsequent tick and therefore after the transaction commits.', code: 11}
+        return

+      @_executeSqlInternal(sql, values, success, error)
+      return

+    # This method performs the actual execute but does not check for
+    # finalization since it is used to execute COMMIT and ROLLBACK.
+    SQLitePluginTransaction::_executeSqlInternal = (sql, values, success, error) ->

       if @readOnly && READ_ONLY_REGEX.test(sql)
         @handleStatementFailure(error, {message: 'invalid sql for a read-only transaction'}) return